DiegoCao/Parallel_AMR/README.md

 - **Computing Resources**:

-Access to the university's GHC cluster with multi-core CPUs.
+Access to PSC machines and the university's GHC cluster with multi-core CPUs.

 - **Starter Code:**